 Data tables for gas

 This spreadsheet contains the latest data on gas production, transformation and consumption in New Zealand.
 The tables are updated quarterly.

 Revisions to previously published data: The Ministry has improved the methodology for producing gas production and consumption statistics, as well as updating some historical data.
 This has resulted in changes to previously-published data.
 These are detailed further in the Gas data tables.

 Monthly gas supply statistics

-The Ministry has released an experimental monthly data series containing supply-side data (excluding consumption), which can be found below.
+The Ministry releases a monthly data series containing supply-side data (excluding consumption), which can be found below.
 Consumption data is contained in the quarterly data series above.
-A decision will be made in June 2021 on whether to make the monthly series permanent.
+The data will be updated on the second Thursday of each month.

 Natural gas is sourced from the Taranaki region of New Zealand, from onshore and offshore wells that also produce oil.
 Several hundred exploration and production wells have been drilled since 1950.
 The reticulated network in the North Island provides gas to end-users, from large to small users.

-Further information on gas exploration is available on the New Zealand Petroleum & Minerals website(external link).
+Further information on gas exploration is available on the New Zealand Petroleum & Minerals website.

 New Zealand’s oldest field, Kapuni, went into production in 1969 and is still producing today.